-With a maximum of 10 private vehicles in over 110,000 hectares, Tswalu offers
+With a maximum of 10 private vehicles, Tswalu offers extraordinary privacy

 The word "Tswalu" means “a new beginning" and Tswalu Kalahari is driven by two ambitions: to create an inspirational experience for its guests, and a conservation vision, to restore the Kalahari to itself.

 These two goals sit in perfect equilibrium; each guest contributes directly to the sustainability of the reserve in a true model of eco-tourism.